Admissions Procedures

 Transfer Credit Policy

-- Students must earn a minimum of 15 credits at CUWAA to be awarded a master’s degree and a minimum of 30 credits at CUWAA for a doctoral degree.
+- Students must earn a minimum of 15 credits to be awarded a master’s degree and at least half of the program

 - If there is no specified program policy, the university allows for transfer of up to 50% of the overall credit requirements for a degree program and up to 25% of the overall credits for a certificate program, provided credits are from another regionally accredited university.